seanle0405/Beer/README.md

 #Technologies used: Sticky Nav Bar, Carousel, Dropdown Menu

 #Unsolved problems: Getting the "show-description" toggleClass to work.
+Didn't have enough time to add breweries pages.